ashishrajlife/georisk/README.md

 ### setp-3 (Start the json server)

-Go to the project folder db in file explorer included in the project root that is cloned and open command promt by clicking on address bar of folder and open command promt and give command
+Go to the folder db using file explorer in the project root that is cloned and open command promt by clicking on address bar of folder and give command
 `cmd`
 (press enter it will open command promt)

-now use command in commnd promt :  `json-server --watch db.json`
+now use command in commnd promt :  `json-server --watch db.json` it will start the json server.

 example :
 E:\vue_app\usermanagementapp\db>`json-server --watch db.json`

- --- You Can use 2 seperate vscode Terminal also
+ --- You Can use seperate vscode Terminal also---

 ### Step-4 (Start server vue-application / Install Dependencies )

-in the IDE(vscode) run `npm install` in the file directory that is imported (this might will not work)
+in the IDE(vscode) run `npm install` in the file directory that is imported (this might will not work for some systems)

 if npm install didn't work {
 open power shell in global mode using powershell (i.e path seems like c:/users/admin) and give command `Set-ExecutionPolicy RemoteSigned-scope CurrentUser` then try npm install
 }

 after npm install finishes start the server use: